e271828e/Flight.jl/docs/notes/design/framework_spec.md

 of their own `y` (makes the incoherence unwritable, but keeps a two-epoch bundle and the fire-on-falsified-premise hole).

-**Why once-per-event rather than a round cap.** Termination becomes structural — rounds are bounded by the number of declared events, with no arbitrary K knob — and a livelock (two FSMs toggling each other) resolves deterministically into "each fired once, quiescence, re-fire next boundary," i.e. degrades to boundary granularity instead of burning a budget and erroring.
-The cost: an event legitimately re-enabled within the same boundary waits one step — accepted at the same granularity boundary detection accepts physical re-crossings, and flagged when it occurs (a runtime warning, `EventDeferred`, [§13.2](#132-diagnostics-structured-values-one-carrier-exception); the re-arm edge that triggers it is defined below).
+**Why a per-event budget.** A re-enabled event fires at its *true* boundary.
+The alternative this replaces — fire once, then defer the re-arm to the next boundary — put a logically-instantaneous cascade one step late, an `h`-artifact of exactly the class this section's iteration exists to abolish, and it bought that delay with a manufactured prior (below).
+Priors stay honest as a
+consequence: every prior is a sample actually taken, never a value recorded to make a rule work out.
+Termination is then budget-bounded rather than structural — at most `firing_budget · E` firings per boundary for `E` declared events, hence a bounded number of rounds, deterministically and independently of pace.
+A livelock (two FSMs toggling each other) no longer resolves silently: each toggler spends its budget, warns (below), and the run proceeds and replays identically — degradation, not an error, per [§8.4](#84-localization-mechanics)'s doctrine, which is also why a *round* cap is the wrong shape (row 20's rejected form, rescued here repaired): a per-round cap punishes collectively, aborting innocent cascades that happen to share the boundary with a chatterer and naming none of them, while a per-event budget names the actual chatterer in its warning and leaves every other event's iteration untouched.
+The trade is recorded openly: the elegance of structural termination is gone, and with it the arbitrary-K objection returns in `firing_budget`.
+What it bought back is the deferral machinery deleted entirely — the manufactured prior, the re-arm flag, the `EventDeferred` warning — the one-step artifact, and deferral's collapse of several intra-boundary re-arms into a single later firing.

-**Guard priors and firing semantics.** "Newly-fired" means precisely this: an event fires at a boundary iff its predicate ([§2.1](#21-events-two-detection-policies): the `Bool` form true, or `σ ≥ 0`) is observed holding in some iteration round, its **prior** — the previous boundary's quiescent sample — was not-holding, and it has not yet fired this boundary.
-The per-event **loop state** that decides this is three registers, and all three are named normatively: the **prior**; a **`fired` flag**, the once-per-event rule's register, set when the event fires and cleared at the boundary's end; and a within-boundary **`re-arm` flag**, set when a round observes the event already fired *and* its guard not-holding.
+**Guard priors and firing semantics.** "Newly-fired" means precisely this: an event fires in an iteration round iff its predicate ([§2.1](#21-events-two-detection-policies): the `Bool` form true, or `σ ≥ 0`) is observed holding in that round, the sample observed before it was not-holding, and the event's firing count for this boundary is below `firing_budget`.
+The per-event **loop state** that decides it is three registers, all named normatively: the **prior** — the previous boundary's quiescent sample, which is what the boundary's *first* round tests against;
-The re-arm flag is what makes deferral observable. `EventDeferred` ([§13.2](#132-diagnostics-structured-values-one-carrier-exception), [Appendix C](#appendix-c-the-diagnostic-kind-set)) emits when a round observes `fired ∧ re-armed ∧ holding` — a genuine intra-boundary falling-then-rising edge, an event legitimately re-enabled within the boundary and held back by the once-per-event rule — at most once per event per boundary.
-The blessed sticky case warns nothing: an event that fires and *keeps* holding, with no not-holding sample in between, never sets the re-arm flag, so it never emits.
+the **last-observed sample**, initialized from the prior when the boundary opens and overwritten by every round's evaluation, which is what every later round tests against; and the boundary's **firing count**, incremented at each firing and reset when the boundary ends.
+Sticky predicates need no special
+case: an event that fires and *keeps* holding presents no further not-holding → holding edge, so it fires once, at the boundary where it first held.

-The prior is updated at each boundary's quiescence from the final post-iteration samples, **with one exception: a deferred event's prior is recorded not-holding** — the intra-boundary re-arm edge survives the boundary, so the deferred event genuinely fires at the next one and "waits one step" is true by construction.
-(Under the bare rule the quiescent holding sample would swallow the edge: prior holding, so no new firing, and the deferral would never resolve.)
-All three registers are detection bookkeeping, not model memory — correctly *not* in any state store: not captured, not traced, reconstructed deterministically; the cost is two `Bool`s per event beyond the prior.
-A predicate that holds and *keeps* holding fires once, at the boundary where it first held — sticky flags do not re-fire every boundary. **Boundary zero establishes every prior as not-holding**, so a predicate already holding in the authored state fires at `t₀` — [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)'s behavior, derived rather than asserted — and a warm restart (`init!` re-runs boundary zero, [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)) resets all three registers from scratch: predicates holding in the newly applied state fire again at the new `t₀`.
+The prior is updated at each boundary's quiescence from the final post-iteration samples — unconditionally, with no exception: it is always an honest observation of the settled boundary, which is what lets [§8.4](#84-localization-mechanics)'s left-end argument rest on it.
+All three registers are detection bookkeeping, not model memory — correctly *not* in any state store: not captured, not traced, reconstructed deterministically; the cost is one `Bool` and one small counter per event beyond the prior. **Boundary zero establishes every prior as not-holding**, so a predicate already holding in the authored state fires at `t₀` — [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)'s behavior, derived rather than asserted — and a warm restart (`init!` re-runs boundary zero, [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)) resets all three registers from scratch: predicates holding in the newly applied state fire again at the new `t₀`.

+**Budget exhaustion degrades; it does not throw.** When an event has fired `firing_budget` times at a boundary, its further edges there are **lost** for the remainder of that boundary — it is skipped by the eligibility test while every other event iterates normally — under a `FiringBudget` warning ([§13.2](#132-diagnostics-structured-values-one-carrier-exception), [Appendix C](#appendix-c-the-diagnostic-kind-set)) carrying the component path, the event name, the boundary time and the exhausted budget beside the boundary's firing count, emitted at most once per event per boundary.
+The default of **4** is chosen the way [§8.4](#84-localization-mechanics)'s is: a legitimate re-enable is one or two firings deep, a toggling FSM pair chatters without bound, and 4 separates them without ever binding on a healthy model.
+Like every other degradation here it is a function of the trajectory alone, so the run replays identically.

 **Ticks stay outside the iteration, after quiescence.** The two possible couplings resolve asymmetrically: